minaminao/ctf-blockchain/README.md

 | [Numen Cyber CTF 2023: Counter](src/NumenCTF/)                                         | writing EVM code                                                                                  |

 ### Context mismatch in `delegatecall`
-- Functions called in `delegatecall` are executed in the context of the `delegatecall` caller contract.
+- Contracts called by `delegatecall` are executed in the context of the `delegatecall` caller contract.
 - If the function does not carefully consider the context, a bug will be created.

 | Challenge                                                 | Note, Keywords             |